Carson Wentz Player Prop Bets for NFL Week 6 | Indianapolis vs. Houston 10/17/2021

 Carson Wentz Player Prop Bets for NFL Week 6 - Indianapolis vs. Houston

-Sportsbooks have installed plenty of player prop betting options for Sunday's NFL action, including for Carson Wentz, who takes to the field at 1:00 PM ET broadcast on CBS.
-Wentz and the Indianapolis Colts (1-4) are set for an AFC South matchup in Week 6 against the Houston Texans (1-4) at Lucas Oil Stadium in Indianapolis, Indiana.
+Ahead of Sunday's game, here are the key stats and trends you need to know about Carson Wentz and his player prop bet options.
+He'll take the field starting at 1:00 PM ET on CBS.
+AFC South opponents meet in Week 6 when Wentz and the Indianapolis Colts (1-4) square off against the Houston Texans (1-4) at Lucas Oil Stadium in Indianapolis, Indiana.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter.